Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Introduction

 \item The underlying predictive model (either a white box, grey box, or black box) has no significant impact on the counterfactual generation process.

-\item DiCE achieved the best overall results because it satisfies the plausibility property, and GrowingSpheresCF achieved the best outcomes in terms of proximity and sparsity.
+\item DiCE achieved the best overall results because it satisfies the plausibility property, and GrowingSpheresCF achieved the best outcomes regarding proximity and sparsity.
 On the other hand, WatcherCF achieved the worst results, and we do not recommend the usage of this algorithm in an explainable system since it can easily lead to biased outcomes.

 \end{enumerate}